tinacms/tina.io/README.md

 ## Shortcodes

-This site supports shortcodes in markdown content via [remark-shortcodes](https://github.com/djm/remark-shortcodes).
+This site supports shortcodes in Markdown content via [remark-shortcodes](https://github.com/djm/remark-shortcodes).

 Shortcodes must be written as React components.
 To add a shortcode, export it from `utils/shortcodes.tsx`.